chalin/site-webdev/README.md

 - `--[no-]dartdoc[=all|acx|ng|forms|router|test]` &nbsp;&nbsp;# generates API docs for named packages (default `all`)
 - `--fast` &nbsp;&nbsp;# skips some one-time setup tasks (can spead up repeated builds)
 - `--log=x` &nbsp;&nbsp;# logging level: `debug`, `info`, `warn` (default), `error`

+## Serving the site

+To serve the generated site use:

+- `superstatic --port 4001`

+To view the generated site open [localhost:4001](http://localhost:4001) in a browser.

+### Browser sync (edit/site-rebuild/browser-sync cycle)

+Use the following command to rebuild the site incrementally (as you save changes to the docs), and have the browser page automatically
+refresh:

+- `./scripts/serve_local.sh`

+If you just want the incremental rebuild without the browser refresh, use the `--no-sync` option.

 ## Rebuilding this site from scratch